The Atheist Faith Under Review

 Christianity says the universe is word-shaped because it comes from the Word

-Here is where Christianity becomes both bold and beautifully coherent.
+Here is where the Christian answer becomes both bold and coherent.

 “In the beginning was the Word … and all things were made through him” (John 1:1-3).

-And Scripture adds that this same Christ is not only the origin of all things, but the One who sustains them:
+And Scripture adds that this same Christ sustains what He originated:

 “By him all things were created … and in him all things hold together” (Colossians 1:16-17).

-Christians are not surprised to find order, meaning, and intelligibility woven into reality.
-We expect it, because we believe the universe is created and upheld by the eternal Word.
+Christians are therefore not surprised to find order, meaning, and intelligibility woven through reality.
+We expect it.
+It is what you would expect of a world created and upheld by the eternal Word.

 “And the Word became flesh and dwelt among us” (John 1:14).